When date data is loaded into your workspace, it is stored in a special object called a Date dimension.

 Opportunity creation and closed date events are also distinct from dates that represent the day a sales rep has performed a sales action, such as sending an email, placing a call, or hosting a webinar.
 These types of events can be considered activities in the sales pipeline.

 You can slice metrics only by those date dimensions that relate to that metric.

 Date Dimensions in a Logical Data Model

-The date dimension used to slice a project metric significantly affects how your data is categorized and represented in a report.
+The date dimension used to slice a workspace metric significantly affects how your data is categorized and represented in a report.

 Although both of the above reports compute the same metric across overlapping time periods, each report measures the metric for a different event (opportunity created versus opportunity closed).